-Chris Harrison is a Terrible Bachelorette Wingman
+Chris Harrison Is a Terrible Bachelorette Wingman

 Jonathan, 31, a tickle monster from New Smyrna Beach, FL

 “Jonathan.
 31 years old.
 Jonathan’s a tickle monster.”
 Long pause.
 “What?
 You don’t know what this is, are you Googling it?
 I know what you’re thinking!
-Creepy uncle Bob who maybe touches too much.
+Creepy Uncle Bob who maybe touches too much.
 It’s not really that.
-It’s affectionate, it’s actually endearing.”
+It’s affectionate; it’s actually endearing.”

 Fred, 27, an executive assistant from Dallas, TX

 “So you know how you all went to camp when you were kids?
 And, of course, you have a crush on your camp counselor.
 Right?
 It happened to all of us,” Harrison says.
 It’s a cutesy story: Fred had a crush on his camp counselor in elementary school, and that camp counselor just happened to be Rachel.
-“She was his grade school crush… I think that’s a great story.
+“She was his grade-school crush … I think that’s a great story.
 It could be a Disney story, or it could be a complete disaster.”
 Okay, Chris, geez.
 Don’t blow up his spot like this.